-Other than the election of directors and two proposals included in this proxy statement, we are not aware of any other matters to be properly presented for a vote at the annual meeting.
+The Company has received notice that a certain individual may seek to bring a matter before the annual meeting asking management to compare the Company's corporate governance practices with those discussed in articles published in Business Week and the National Association of Corporate Directors.
+After due consideration, the persons named on the proxy card intend to exercise the discretionary authority given to them by the proxy card to vote against this item if it is properly brought before the annual meeting for a vote.
+The Board knows of no other business for consideration at the meeting.
 If other matters are properly presented at the meeting, or for any adjournment or postponement of the meeting, Mr. John F. Kelly and Mr. Keith Loveless will vote on your behalf in accordance with their best judgment on such matters.